 Max rolled his eyes.
 ‘Did you consider she wasn’t home and her car wasn’t there because…she drove it somewhere…?’
-Max said as his empty-stomach patience wore thin.
+Max said.
+His patience wore thin.

 His experience was in trying to locate long term missing persons that were presumed murdered, and hopefully bring their killers to justice.
 He didn’t care about people that failed to turn up to work after one day.
 History usually showed these people were located alive and well within a short period of time.